jgbattung/CampFInder/README.md

 ## Tools Used

-This project was created using JavaScript, Node.js, Express, MongoDB, and Bootstrap.
+This project was created using JavaScript, Node.js, Express, MongoDB, and Bootstrap. <br>
 Geocoding was done using Mapbox, while the Passport.js was used to handle authentication.

 ## Features